any2cards/d2e/readme.md

 ## What's included

-This repository contains data and images for the following components:
+This repository contains data and images for the following games and components:

+**Games:**
+- Descent 2nd Edition (D2e)
+- User Community
+	- Sands of the Past
+	- User Community
+	- Maze of the Drakon

+**Assets:**
 - advanced-quests
 - agendas*
 - agents